carpentries/sandpaper-docs/episodes/editing.md

 These fields will be simple key-pair values of information used throughout the episode

 carpentry
-: The code for the specific carpentry that the lesson belongs to (swc, dc, lc, cp)
+: The code for the specific carpentry that the lesson belongs to (swc, dc, lc, cp, incubator, lab)

 carpentry_description
 : (Optional) Full organisation name.
-Not needed when carpentry is swc, dc, lc, or cp.
+Not needed when carpentry is swc, dc, lc, cp, incubator, or lab.

 ::::::::::: callout